Breast Reconstruction (Flap Based)

 What to Expect During a Latissimus Dorsi Flap Reconstruction Consultation

-During your consultation, I will talk to you about your medical history and go over your surgical goals for the procedure.
+During your consultation, I will talk to you about your medical history, breast cancer surgery or treatment, and go over your surgical goals for the procedure.
 I will examine your breasts and determine if there is enough tissue in your back to create a new breast.
-A discussion about size of implant to be used with the latissimus flap and opposite breast symmetry procedures will be reviewed.
+A discussion about size of breast implants to be used with the latissimus flap and opposite breast symmetry procedures will be reviewed.
 My staff and I will also go over any potential risks or outcomes of the surgery.

-How to Prepare for Latissimus Dorsi Flap Reconstruction
+How to Prepare for Latissimus Dorsi Flap Breast Reconstruction

-To prepare for latissimus dorsi flap breast reconstruction surgery, you may need a chest x-ray, lab testing, or to adjust your current medications.
+To prepare for autologous reconstruction surgery, you may need a chest x-ray, lab testing, or to adjust your current medications.
 You will also need to avoid taking any blood thinners or anti-inflammatory medication, such as aspirin.
 If you smoke, vape, or use any nicotine, cannabinoid, and/or ADHD medication, you must be willing to stop for several weeks before and after your surgery.

 Latissimus Dorsi Flap Breast Reconstruction Procedure in NJ

-During latissimus dorsi flap reconstruction surgery, I make an incision in your back.
+During latissimus dorsi flap breast reconstruction surgery, I make an incision in your back.
 The exact location of the back incision depends on the mastectomy incision location on the breast.
 I slide an oval flap of blood vessels, fat, muscle, and skin through a tunnel under your arm to your chest, forming it into a new breast shape.
 I leave the blood vessels attached to their original blood supply in your back.
-If any blood vessels need to be cut, I match them to blood vessels in your chest and carefully reattach them under a microscope.
-If you are also receiving an implant, I will insert the implant underneath the flap to create a more natural-looking breast shape.
+If any tiny blood vessels need to be cut, I match them to those in your chest and carefully reattach blood vessels under a microscope.
+If you are also receiving a breast implant, I will insert the implant underneath the flap to create a more natural-looking breast shape.

 Book Your Appointment with Dr. Spiro today!

-Dr. Scott Spiro is a board-certified plastic surgeon at Spiro Plastic Surgery in West Orange, NJ, specializing in Latissimus dorsi flap reconstruction.
+Dr. Scott Spiro is a board-certified plastic and reconstructive surgery expert at Spiro Plastic Surgery in West Orange, NJ, specializing in Latissimus dorsi flap reconstruction procedures.
 Call us at (973) 736-5907 or reach out online to learn more.

 PERFECT THE ART OF YOUR BEAUTY